rstormsf/cindicator_tokensale/audit/code-review/Contribution.md

     return true;
   }

-  /// @notice This method will can be called by the controller before the contribution period
+  /// @notice This method will can be called by the controller after the contribution period
   ///  end or by anybody after the `endTime`.
 This method finalizes the contribution period
-  ///  by creating the remaining tokens and transferring the controller to the configured
-  ///  controller.
   // BK NOTE - Each tier has to be finalised function finalize() public initialized {
     // BK Ok